Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Zoe-Configuration/Infochannel/Infochannel-Order.md

 # Infochannel Player Order

->With this setting you can order the [players](/en/terms/player) in the [infochannel](/en/features/infoChannel) by addition (default),alphabetical or by rank in a queue of your choice.
+>With this setting you can order the [players](/en/terms/player) in the [infochannel](/en/features/infoChannel) by addition (default), alphabetical or by rank in a queue of your choice.
 >{.is-info}

 >Keep in mind that you need a [premium server](/en/Zoe-Points-And-Boosting) to order  [players](/en/terms/player) in the [infochannel](/en/features/infoChannel) by rank.